r-0n/software-architecture-project/README.md

 ## Project Description

-A retail management system with user authentication and product management capabilities.
-This project implements a 2-tier architecture with a web client and SQLite database for local persistence.
+A comprehensive retail management system built with Django that provides user authentication, product catalog management, shopping cart functionality, order processing, and payment handling.
+The system implements a 2-tier architecture with a web client and SQLite database for local persistence.

 ## Team Members